DevOpsTribe/congruit/README.md

   }
 ]
 ```
-in the following example, the workplace will take care to decide which is the correct strategy for install Screen.
+the workplace will take care to decide which is the correct strategy for install Screen.
 Congruit will execute places and, if they will return 0, do works.

 ## Prerequisites